MicrosoftLearning/MS-102T00-Microsoft-365-Administrator-Essentials/Instructions/Labs/LAB_AK_02_Lab2_Ex2_Monitor_Microsoft_365.md

 16. On the navigation thread at the top of the page (**Reports > Mail flow > Inbound messages report**), select **Mail flow** to return to this reporting page.

-17. In the **Reports > Mail flow** window, review the various reports that are available.
+17. In the **Mail flow reports** window, review the various reports that are available.

 18. Once you have finished reviewing several of the reports, close the **Exchange admin center** tab in your Edge browser but leave the other tabs open for the next task.

 ### Task 3 – Submit a Help Request to Microsoft Support

-If an organization runs into a situation in Microsoft 365 where it needs assistance with a problem, it must submit a service request with the Microsoft Support team.
+If an organization runs into a situation in Microsoft 365 where it needs assistance with a problem, it must submit a service request to the Microsoft Support team.
 As part of Adatum's pilot project, Holly Dickson and Patti Fernandez (Adatum's Service Support Administrator) have decided to submit a test request that does not require a call back.
 They are performing this task to become familiar with the service request process.

 1. On LON-CL1, in the **Microsoft 365 admin center** tab of your Edge browser, select **Support** in the navigation pane, and then select **View service requests**.

+	**Note:** If the left-hand navigation pane has been minimized and only displays icons without any text, select the Navigation menu icon (the three horizontal lines) at the top of the navigation pane to expand it and display the accompanying text. <br/>

-This page will display any outstanding service request tickets.
-You should verify that no service request tickets appear on the **Service request history** page.
+	The **Service request history** window displays any outstanding service request tickets.
+You should verify that no service request tickets appear on this page. <br/>

-2. In the navigation bar, under the **Support** group, select **New service request**.
+2. In the navigation pane, under the **Support** group, select **New service request**.

-3. In the **How can we help?** pane that appears, select the **Message** field (which currently displays **Example: Can't install Office**) and type the following message: **Can't install office**.
+3. In the **How can we help?** pane that appears, select the **Message** field (which currently displays **Example: Can't install Office**) and type the following message: **Can't install Office**.
 Then select the forward arrow that appears next to the field.

-4. This provides self-help solutions with insights and recommended articles to assist with your request.
-Select one of the recommended articles.
+This displays self-help solutions with insights and recommended articles to assist with your request.

+4. Select one of the recommended articles.
 After reviewing the article, close the Edge browser tab containing the article.
 This returns you to the **Support article** pane.

 5. If you need further assistance and would like to speak to a Microsoft support agent, select the **headset** icon (the middle icon) at the top of the **Support article** pane to get help from a Microsoft support agent.
 Select the **headset** icon now.